-The Report of the Working Group on North Sea Herring Larval Surveys (Anon., 1977a) contained regressions of estimated abundances of larvae <10 mm in length on spawning stock biomass for the northern and central North Sea separately.
-From these it may be deduced that the stock of herring spawning in the northern North Sea in 1976 was approximately 40 000 tons (the same value as in 1975).
-In the central North Sea the mean survey value, of 61.7×10^9 for larvae <10 mm in length from all four surveys in 1976, indicates a spawning stock biomass of only about 23 000 tons.
-If it is assumed that the southern North Sea/Channel spawning stock was also about 20 000 tons, the total North Sea spawning stock in 1976/77 would have been about 85 000 tons.
+The Report of the Working Group on North Sea herring larval surveys (ICES C.M.1976/H:17) contained regressions of estimated abundances of larvae <10mm in length on spawning stock biomass for the northern and central North Sea separately.
+From these it may be deduced that the stock of herring spawning in the northern North Sea in 1976 was approximately 40 000 tons (the same value as 1975).
+In the central North Sea the mean survey value of 61.7 x 10° for larvae <10mm in length from all four surveys in 1976 indicates a spawning stock biomass of only about 23 000 tons.
+If it is assumed that the southern North Sea Sea/Channel spawning stock was also about 20 000 tons, the total North Sea spawning stock in 1976/77 would have been about 85 000 tons.

-This estimate of total North Sea spawning stock in 1976 is considerably lower than that given in paragraph 2.8.1 of 155 000 tons from analysis of catch data.
-It should be noted, however, that in this latter estimate of the 1976 spawning stock biomass, 114 000 tons is contributed by the 1973 year class.
-This year class is also a strong one in Division VIa, and it is known that a major part of the recruitment to the stock in that area spends its juvenile stage in the North Sea and that recruitment to it is not complete until at least age 4.
+This total North Sea spawning stock in 1976 is considerably lower than that given in paragraph 2.6, of 155 000 tons from analysis of catch data.
+It should be noted however that in this latter estimate of the 1976 spawning stock biomass 114 000 tons is contributed by the 1973 year class.
+This year class is also a strong one in Div VIa, and it is known that a major part of the recruitment to the stock in that area spends its juvenile stage in the North Sea and that recruitment to it is not complete until age 4.
 An appreciable part of the catch of this year class taken in the North Sea in 1976 is likely, therefore, to have been of fish which would not spawn in the North Sea; but which, with the assessment method used, will have been incorporated in the estimate of the North Sea spawning stock size.
-The discrepancy between the estimates from catch data and from larval production could be accounted for if an appreciable part of the catch of the 1973 year class in the North Sea in 1976 were fish which would have recruited to Division VIa.
+The discrepancy between the estimates from catch data and from larval production could be accounted for if an appreciable part of the catch of the 1973 year class in the North Sea in 1976 were fish which would have recruited to VIa.

-2.6 Distribution of Catches in July 1973, 1975 and 1976
+Distribution of catches in July 1973, 1975 and 1976

 The Working Group plotted the distribution of catches, on a statistical square basis for the month of July in 1973, 1975 and 1976.
 July was chosen because this is the month in which the largest catches have been taken in recent years, and in using such data to get a measure of changes in the area of distribution of the stock it is necessary to compare the same period in each year.
 Data were available from Denmark (consumption fishery), France, Federal Republic of Germany, Iceland, Netherlands, Norway, Poland and United Kingdom.
 Thus the major fisheries (except those of the USSR and Sweden) for adult herring were covered.
-The results are shown in Figures 1-3.

-The most striking differences between the distribution of catches in the two later years as compared with 1973 are that the fishing areas in the eastern parts of Divisions IVa and IVb has almost completely disappeared so that in 1975, and especially in 1976, practically all the catches were taken at Shetland, and along the east coast of Britain.
+The most striking differences between the distribution of catches in the two later years as compared with 1973 are that the fishing area in the eastern parts of IVa and IVb has almost completely disappeared so that in 1975, and especially in 1976, practically all the catches were taken at Shetland, and along the east coast of Britain.
 It should also be noted that the catches have decreased sharply from 1973 to the later years.
 Thus the July catch decreased from about 84 000 tons in 1973 to 17 000 tons in 1975 and in 1976.
 In 1973 catches of more than 1 000 tons were taken in 11 squares, as compared with 5 in 1975, and 6 in 1976.
 Thus the total area where appreciable fishing took place decreased sharply from 1973 to the two later years.